JankinShaw/blog/_includes/about/en.md

-> Hope your road is a long one.
+> **„Es muss von Herzen kommen, was auf Herzen wirken soll.“**
 >
-> May there be many summer mornings when,
->
-> with what pleasure, what joy,
->
+> – Goethe
-> you enter harbors you’re seeing for the first time.

-Hi, I’m YEY.
-I graduated from the University of Melbourne with a Master's Degree in Data Science.
-I'm currently working in Huawei as a software engineer and my work mainly focuses on empowering communication networks with AI algorithms.
-I am interested in NLP,LLM, AIGC and RL.
-Welcome to contact with me: <yangye0329@outlook.com>
+Hi! 👋 Welcome to my blog!

+My name is Yingjie Xiao, and I am studying Computational Linguistics at the University of Tübingen.
+My academic interests lie primarily in analyzing linguistic nuances with computational methods.

+In this blog, I will share my thoughts on my reading and studies.
+You will find reflections on academic papers, book reviews, and my experiences with programming languages and computational linguistics methods.
+Additionally, I may occasionally write about my personal experiences as an international student in Germany.

+For more about me, feel free to visit my [resume](https://jankinshaw.github.io/resume/).

 ##### Interests

-* Anime
-* Games
+* Language Learning
 * Reading
+* Logic
+* Computational Linguistics
-* Data Science
+* Tennis